SI-Gen/jportal2/docs/generators/MSSqlDDL.md

 )
 GO

-GRANT SELECT ON DiscoveryCard.ExampleGetSomeData TO FreeTextUser GO
+GRANT SELECT ON ExampleSchema.ExampleGetSomeData TO FreeTextUser GO
 ```